maclobdell/mbed-test-runner/README.md

 * -d _or_ --dryrun
     - Don't run the commands, just print them.
 * -f _or_ --folder
     - Folder to dump test results to.
-By default it will create a folder called "test_output".
+By default it will create a folder called "TEST_OUTPUT".
 * -w _or_ --work
     - Select to compile only or compile & test (default)
 * -t _or_ --toolchain